subutai-io/packer/ubuntu/nat/Readme.md

-Base Box `private_nat`
+Base Box `nat-xenial`
 ======================

-This box builds a NAT'd RH or Peer based on configuration settings.
+This box builds a NAT'd Ubuntu Xenial RH or Peer based on configuration settings.

 Unless stated otherwise all machine architectures are amd64.